QiXuanMin/Mark-Min/content/authors/admin/_index.md

 # Status emoji
 status:
-  icon: ☕️
+  icon: 🚀

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Master Student of Electronic Information
+role: Master Student of Engineering

 # Organizations/Affiliations to show in About widget
 organizations: